enarjord/passivbot/README.md

     "ddown_factor": 0.0,                  # next reentry_qty is max(default_qty, abs(pos_size) * ddown_factor).
                                           # if set to 1.0, each reentry qty will be equal to pos size, i.e. doubling pos size after every reentry.

-    "dynamic_grid": True,                 # bot has two modes: dynamic grid and static grid.
-True for dynamic mode, False for static mode.
     "grid_coefficient": 245.0,            # used in dynamic grid mode.
     "grid_spacing": 0.0026,               # used in dynamic grid mode.
                                           # next entry price is pos_price * (1 +- grid_spacing * (1 + pos_margin / balance * grid_coefficient)).

-    "grid_step": 116.5                    # used in static mode.  absolute price interval.

     "liq_diff_threshold": 0.02,           # if difference between liquidation price and last price is less than 2%, reduce position by 2% at a loss, "stop_loss_pos_reduction": 0.02,      # reduce position by 2% at a loss.